kid1carus/AppleWatchFaces/readme.md

 2. **Can I join your testFlight and help you beta test?**

-No. Apple also will block developers from *external* beta testing because of the H.I.G. ( see FAQ 1 ).
-If you have a large developer team ( which I do not ), then you might be able to do an *internal* beta test on testflight.
+Yes, I am accepting testers for beta testing.
+DM your email to [@orffy](https://twitter.com/orffy) for a testFlgiht invite.

 3. **How do I get this on my phone / watch?**

-Follow the installation instructions below to compile from the source and you can *side load* this application onto your phone and watch.
+Join the beta test or follow the installation instructions below to compile from the source and you can *side load* this application onto your phone and watch.

 4. **How can I create my own watch hands?**